5/19/2024

 Moluccas where the fleet could recover.
 (Source.)

-As wary as the crew were about encountering natives around the strait—possible cannibals?—they must have welcomed the sudden appearance of men in canoes as the fleet approached Guam—native Chamorros.
-For Magellan's men, it meant they had found food and fresh water and possibly an end to the impossibly gigantic ocean sea.
+As wary as the crew were about encountering natives around the strait—possible cannibals?—they must have welcomed the sudden appearance of men and women in proas (traditional outrigger boats) as the fleet approached Guam—native Chamorros.
+For Magellan's men, it meant they had found food and fresh water and possibly an end to the impossibly large ocean.

 Video: Modern-day replica of the Nao Victoria.

-Seen from shore on Guam that day, the fleet's tall tar-black ships would have been a marvel from a far distance.
-Guam was isolated enough that the island probably got few if any visitors.
+Seen from shore on Guam that day, the fleet's tall tar-black ships would have been a marvel from a distance.
+Guam and the Marianas were isolated enough unknown visitors were likely rare and possibly a matter of concern.
 The sudden appearance of other-worldly Spanish carracks standing high above the water unlike boats were supposed to should have been terrifying, but on Guam it sparked not fear but wonder.
-By the time Magellan's ships neared, locals had flocked into outrigger canoes and rowed out to greet the strange ships.
+By the time Magellan's ships neared, locals had flocked into their proas and headed out to greet the strange ships.

-It was a clash of two worlds, the medieval Europeans with armor, swords, arquebuses, and cannon, and the wealth and maritime technology needed to send small armies across (now around) the world to invade whole cities; and the Chamorro, who with just their simple outrigger canoes still commanded the area waters, running circles around the clumsy carracks.
+It was a clash of two worlds, the medieval Europeans with armor, swords, arquebuses, and cannon, and the wealth and maritime technology needed to send small armies across (now around) the world to invade whole cities; and the Chamorro, who with their small "flying proas" ran circles around the clumsy carracks.

 The Chamorro did not hesitate to climb aboard the strange vessels, and once there, they clearly liked the metal tools and other wonders these strange visitors brought.
 In fact, the Chamorro couldn't get enough of them, literally.
-They began basically looting Magellan's ships, stealing whatever they could, all moving faster than the ailing crew could come to grips with.
+They began basically looting Magellan's ships, all moving faster than the ailing crew could come to grips with.
 Wrote Pigafetta:

 The Captain-General wished to stop at the large island and get some fresh food, but he was unable to do so because the inhabitants of that island entered the ships and stole whatever they could lay their hands on, so that we could not protect ourselves.
 The men were about to strike the sails so that we could go ashore, but the natives very deftly stole from us the small boat that was fastened to the poop of the flagship.